This article is part of a larger series on Payments.

 PayPal business loans are fixed-term debts and considered based on a full picture of your business.
 You can receive funds as fast as the next business day after you request them.
 PayPal requires you to make fixed payments on the loan and will deduct funds directly from your business bank account on a weekly basis.

-PayPal Working Capital is a loan amount you can apply for based on your PayPal account history, and it only takes minutes to complete application, approval, and funding process.
+Meanwhile, PayPal Working Capital is a loan you can apply for based on your PayPal account history, and it only takes minutes to complete the application, approval, and funding process.
 PayPal automatically debits fixed repayment amounts through a share of your PayPal sales.

 When offering PayPal Credit to your customers, you should know the following: